HsiangHung/Machine_Learning_Note/README.md

 To push code, or update via `git push` in the terminal, we need to go through the token. (refer the stackoverflow page [Password authentication is temporarily disabled as part of a brownout.
 Please use a personal access token instead [duplicate]](https://stackoverflow.com/questions/68191392/password-authentication-is-temporarily-disabled-as-part-of-a-brownout-please-us/68192584#68192584)):

 1. Generate a token from web, if expires or forget.
 Follow the process: [Creating a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token) and then create a new token on [Personal access tokens (classic)](https://github.com/settings/tokens).
-The token looks `ghp_xxxxx....`
+A valid token should look `ghp_xxxxx....`
 2. Once we have the token, when push, use

    `git push https://ghp_xxxxxx@github.com/<username>/Machine_Learning_Note.git`